vmware-archive/nsxraml/md-version/nsxvapi.md

   originating from all IPs other than 1.1.1.1.

 ### /4.0/firewall/globalroot-0/config/layer3sections/{sectionId}/rules/{ruleId}
-Working with a Specific Rule in a Specific Layer 3 Section
+Working With a Specific Rule in a Specific Layer 3 Section
 ----

 * **get** *(secured)*: Retrieve information about the specified distributed firewall rule.